procoder4606/MAIL_genrator/README.md

 Local URL: http://localhost:8501
 Network URL: http://192.168.x.x:8501
-Your browser will automatically open with the MailMate application! 🚀
+Your browser will automatically open with the MAIL-GENRATOR application! 🚀

 If You Get an Error:
 "ModuleNotFoundError" - Install dependencies: bashpip install streamlit google-generativeai
 "Virtual environment not activated" - The (venv) should show before PS: bash.\venv\Scripts\Activate
-Try running it now and let me know what happens!RetrySGwhat actually this project do in bullet pointsWhat This MailMate Project Actually Does:
+Try running it now and let me know what happens!RetrySGwhat actually this project do in bullet pointsWhat This MAIL-GENRATOR Project Actually Does:
 Core Purpose:

 Automatically writes email replies for you using AI (Google Gemini)